Brakes go on e-scooters: Speed limit imposed on parts of Auckland

-Auckland Council is putting the brakes on electric scooters by imposing a 15km/h speed limit in parts of the city.
+Auckland Council is putting the brakes on electric scooters by imposing a 15km/h speed limit in parts of the city (listed below).

 In a statement today Auckland Council announced it will be adding a new e-scooter operator to its second trial, with 175 additional scooters to be released.